andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 ---

-## "The Organisation That Fits the Task"
-Essential Drucker, pp57

-"The pioneers of management a century ago were right, _Organisational structure is needed._ The modern enterprise - whether business, civil service, university, hospital, large church or military - needs organisation just as any bioliogical organization beyond the amoeba needs structure.
-But the pioneers were wrong in their assumption that there is - or should be - one right organization.
-Just as there are a great number of different structures for biological organizations, so there are a number of orgsnizations for the social organism that is the modern institution."

-"Instead of searching for the right organisation, management needs to learn to look for, to develop, to test **the organisation that fits the task**"
+#### "Make people capable of joint performance"

+Note:
+What is the task of management?

+Drucker:
+"To be sure, the fundamental task of management remains the same: to make people capable of joint performance through _common goals, common values, the right structure, and the training and development they need to perform and to respond to change_."

 ---

+## ***Take Permission***

+---

+### What you see around you

+Note:
+Red organisations: ...

+---

-### "The End of Hierarchy"
+#### "The End of Hierarchy(?)"

+Note:
+[We're now going to point out that Drucker wasn't 100% prescient...]

 Essential Drucker, pp. 55

 "one hears a great deal today about 'the end of hierarchy.'
 This is blatant nonsense.
 In any institution there has to be a final authority, that is 'a boss' - soneone who can make the final decisions and who can expect them to be obeyed.
 In a situation of common peril - and every institution is likely to encounter it sooner or later - survival of all depends on clear command.
-If the ship goes down, the captain does not call a meeting, the captain gives an order., must know exactly where to go and what to do, and do it without 'participation' and argument.
+If the ship goes down, the captain does not call a meeting, the captain gives an order, must know exactly where to go and what to do, and do it without 'participation' and argument.
 'Hierarchy,' and the unquestioning acceptance of it by everyone in the organization, is the only hope in a crisis.

 "Other situtaions within the same institution require deliberation.
 Others still require teamwork - and so on.

-""
+---

+#### "I Intend To"

+Note:
+[Turn the Ship Around!]

+---

+### (History)

+Note:
+History / Facts

+---

+### (What is _really_ there)

+Note:
+What is _really_ there

+---

+#### A Philosophy of Management (The Return)

+Note:
+Essential Drucker, pp94
+"What the business enterprise needs is a principle of management that will _give full scope to individual strength and responsibility_, and at the same time give common direction of vision and effort, establish team work, and harmonize the goals of the individual with the commonweal."

+---

+## ***Continually Re-Align***

+Note:
+With no fixed hierarchy, what/who aligns and guides?

+---

+### What you see around you

+Note:
+Red organisations: ...

+---

+### (History)

+Note:
+History / Facts

+---

+#### A Philosophy of Management (The Return)

+Note:
+Essential Drucker, pp94
+"What the business enterprise needs is a principle of management that will give full scope to individual strength and responsibility, and at the same time _give common direction of vision and effort, establish team work, and harmonize the goals of the individual with the commonweal_.

+The only principle that can do this is management by objectives _and self-control_.
+It makes the commonweal of every manager.
+(Is everyone a manager?)
+It substitutes for control from the outside the stricter, and more exacting and more effective control from the inside.
+It motivates the manager to action not because somebody tells him to do something, or talks him into doing it, but because the objective tasks of his task demand it.
+He acts not because somebody wants him to but because he himself decides that he has to - he acts, in other words, as a free man."

+---

+### (What is _really_ there)

+Note:
+What is _really_ there

+---

+#### "Make people capable of joint performance" (Return)

+Note:
+Drucker:
+"To be sure, the fundamental task of management remains the same: to make people capable of joint performance through common goals, common values, the right structure, and the training and development they need to perform and to respond to change.
+But the very meaning of this task has changed, if only because the performance of management has converted the workforce from one comprised of unskilled labourers to one of highly educated knowledge workers."

+---

+## Conclusions

+Note:
+Trust and openness

+What is the new design?
+Thats up to you.
+(But please don't just copy the next thing blindly - e.g. Spotify.
+Look at your needs, experiment, and build things.
+Then constantly refactor...)

+---

+**************ORIGINAL BRAIN DUMPS BELOW HERE...*****************

+---

+# A Moment of Clarity

+Note:
+THIS IS THE HIGHLY PERSOAL PIECE WHERE I SELL THE IDEAS THAT "WHAT YOU THINK YOU KNOW FROM COMMON SENSE" AND "WHAT EXPERTS TELL YOU IS THE CASE" MIGHT BOTH BE WRONG.

+---

+# I _shouldn't_ be a good Dev Lead

+Note:

+---

+# A (Secret) History Lesson

+Note:
+I'm not just making all this stuff up.
+I did my research too I'm not just envious of Netflix and Spotify and Steam

+Summarise DRUCKER
+Then bring in GOLDRATT

 ---